 If I can travel back in time to my childhood, I will tell myself to ignore others’ advice to play the NeuroTypical games that I was hopeless at.
 Instead, I will advise myself to create my own ways to succeed without betraying my own dreams and ethics.

 People often judge others based on superficial criteria.
 Is a person less worthy because he/she does not get married and have children?
 Is a person less worthy if he/she does not earn a high salary in a prestigious job?
 Is a person less worthy because he/she does not score well at school or acquire qualifications?
-This is even more insidious when we are judging people with autism, because people measure the greatness of autistics based on NeuroTypical standards.
+This is even more insidious when we are judging autistic people, because people measure them based on NeuroTypical standards and mindsets.
 This is like judging a fish by its ability to climb a tree, not by its ability to swim in water.

 The news articles celebrating autistic talents are not helping since they implied autistics can only be valued if they have some special abilities or gifts, especially one that is valued enough by society to make a lucrative career out of.
 Autistics are made to feel like losers, not necessarily because they can’t succeed, but because they don’t succeed in the way that NeuroTypicals generally define success.